Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 An acquirer is identified as being in the Visa Acquirer Monitoring Program if they meet or exceed either the new fraud and disputes ratio, or the new enumeration ratio.
 These are calculated as follows:

-In the table below, we’ve outlined the current program thresholds, as well as the new thresholds set to take effect in April 2025:
+In the table below, I’ve outlined the former program thresholds, as well as the new thresholds that took effect in April 2025, to make it easier to understand the changes taking place:

 |